-- If safe to do so, get a good description of the perpetrator. - Note the person's height, sex, approximate age, weapon possessed, weight, skin and hair colour, clothing, name (if known). - Note the method and direction of travel, as well as the license plate number, make, model and year of vehicle, and any outstanding characteristics
+- Do not attempt to apprehend or interfere with the perpetrator. - If safe to do so, get a good description of the perpetrator. - Note the persons height, sex, approximate age, weapon possessed, weight, skin and hair colour, clothing, name (if known). - Note the method and direction of travel, as well as the license plate number, make, model and year of vehicle, and any outstanding characteristics.